 What if I am a victim of Identity Theft?

 Who enforces the protection of my personal information?

 What is The National Do Not Call Registry?

-What are the names and numbers for the major credit bureaus and how do I reach them?
+What are the names of the major credit bureaus and how do I reach them?

 What should I do if I am a victim of Internet crime?

 Can I really get a free credit report each year?

 Multi-factor authentication (MFA) is a method of computer access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge (something they know), possession (something they have), and inherence (something they are).